 Provided by NOAA Hurricane Records & Ranks

 Because of the risk posed by hurricanes, many properties in these states have windstorm insurance.
 This policy is used to protect against wind damage from storms like tornadoes, hurricanes, and gales.
-Numerous properties located in these five states have flood insurance as well.
-For example, all insurance companies in Florida offer deductible options of $500, 2 percent, 5 percent, or 10 percent.

 Neither windstorm nor flood insurance are required by law in these five states.
 That said, many banks and lenders will require property owners to obtain this level of protection, especially for those residing in coastal areas.